The Simultaneous Assignment Problem: Introduction

-In fact, Section~\ref{sec:laminarNonBP} solves the problem in strongly polynomial time when $\mc H$ is such that for each node $v\in V$, the subgraphs in $\mc H$ restricted to the edges incident to $v$ form a laminar hypergraph.
-This can be seen as a common generalization of the hierarchical matching problem and the laminar matchoid problem, in which we want to solve the laminar matchoid problem subject to the degree-sum (or hierarchical) constraints.
-This approach also settles the weighted, capacitated version of this common generalization.
+In fact, Section~\ref{sec:simultan:locLamSubGraphs} solves the simultaneous assignment problem in strongly polynomial time when $\mc H$ is such that the subgraphs in $\mc H$ restricted to the edges incident to $v$ form a laminar system for each node $v\in V$.
+This can be seen as a common generalization of the (weighted, capacitated) hierarchical $b$-matching and the laminar matchoid problems, in which the laminar matchoid problem subject to the degree-sum (or hierarchical) constraints is to be solved.
+This approach settles the weighted, capacitated version of this common generalization even if both lower and upper bounds are given on the degrees in the subgraphs in $\mc H$ and on the degree-sums in the members of $\mc L$ --- generalizing the hierarchical $b$-matching and the laminar matchoid problems with the presence of capacities and both lower and upper bounds.